 Children under the age of 18 who are accompanied by their parents and students from general education schools have to pay just the advance ticket processing fee for the castle.
 Seniors who are above 65 years of age, disabled people, and students enjoy discounted Neuschwanstein Castle tickets too.

 The best way to buy Neuschwanstein Castle tickets is by purchasing them online.

 King Ludwig II wished to rebuild the old castle ruin of Hohenschwangau into an authentic old German-style castle that offers stunning views of the mountain Tyrol, noble Säuling, and farther in the distance.

-Construction of the castle began in 1868.
-While the king estimated it to take 3 years to complete the castle, it took more than 16 years.
+Construction of the castle began in 1869.
 Out of the 200 rooms, only 14 rooms were finished.
-In 1873, Ludwig II started living in parts of the castle but never saw his castle get completed.
-He died in 1886 and after some time, the castle was opened to the public as a museum.
+In 1873, Ludwig II started living in parts of the castle but never saw his castle get completed as he died in 1886.
+During the later stages, the construction of the castle was completed by building simplified versions of the originally planned structure.
+The castle was later opened to the public as a museum.

 Neuschwanstein Castle was King Ludwig II’s escape into the dream world which can be noticed in the architecture and decoration of the castle.
 There are 14 rooms inside the castle on the third and the fourth floor while the rooms on the second floor were never completed.
 The picture cycles inside Neuschwanstein were inspired by Richard Wagner’s operas and were based on medieval legends.
 You will find three main figures on the walls of the castle - the swan knight Lohengrin, his father the Grail King Parzival (Parsifal), and the poet Tannhäuser.
 They were Ludwig’s models.